openbmc/openbmc/poky/documentation/ref-manual/variables.rst

          :term:`PR` does not need to be increased for changes that do not change the package contents or metadata.

-      Because manually managing ``PR`` can be cumbersome and error-prone, an automated solution exists.
+      Because manually managing :term:`PR` can be cumbersome and error-prone, an automated solution exists.
 See the
       ":ref:`dev-manual/common-tasks:working with a pr service`" section
       in the Yocto Project Development Tasks Manual for more information.